OxfordUniversityGliding/ougc.org/about_ougc/aircraft.md

     body: |
         Our ASK21, ESB.
 A popular training aircraft, K21’s are renowned for their friendly in-flight characteristics and easy handeling.
 Despite this they have good performance, with a 1:34 best glide ratio, making them great cross-country training aircraft.
         ESB is also an aerobatic machine, with a G tolerance of +6.5 and -4.
 Many OUGC pilots have won aerobatic badges in her!
-        It is possible to hire ESB for a full day, week or competition.
-See our costs page.
+        It is possible to hire ESB for a full day, week or competition. [costs](https://ougc.org/membership/fees/ "Fees") page.

   - name: ASTIR CS (FEF)
     image: assets/images/about_ougc_pages/ASTIR.webp
     alt: Our Astir FEF at Weston-on-the-Green
     body: |
         Our Astir CS, FEF.
 A great first cross-country machine, with decent performance and the ability to carry water in tanks to increase speed.
 Many pilots have completed flights hundreds of kilometers.
         It is possible to hire FEF for a full day, week or competition.
-See our costs page.
+See our [costs](https://ougc.org/membership/fees/ "Fees") page.

   - name:
     body: |